Our Sessions - a Collaboration

 Amongst them are:

-Therapy sessions are primarily conducted on a one-on-one basis, unless they involve couples, or family.
 If you have any other questions that are not answered in the FAQ, please do not hesitate to contact me.

 Therapy in Nature